joakin/stack/README.md

 stack
 =====

-A web application for queueing people for intervining in a conversation.
+A web application for stacking people for intervining in a conversation.

 Helpful tool for facilitators and participants of meetings with a lot of people or on-site and remote participants.